 A large green pot filled with chopped chicken pieces and various spices, including chili powder, cumin, garlic powder, and dried herbs, ready to be mixed.
 The pot is on a white background.

 Pour in the enchilada sauce, salsa verde, green chiles, broth, water, corn, and beans.
-Toss in the bay leaves and add the chicken back to the pot.
-Let it simmer for a few more minutes.
+Toss in the bay leaf.
+Bring to a gentle simmer for about 25 minutes, letting all those flavors blend together.

 A pot of soup being prepared with corn and white beans visible.
 Chicken broth is being poured from a box into the pot, which also contains pieces of chicken and herbs.
 A spoon is in the pot, and the pot is green with a worn handle.